emrgnt-cmplxty/fermi/docs/docs/4.tools/usecases.md

 ---

 ## Command Line Interface
-You can use [Axion CLI](./cli.md) to automatize tasks from the command line such as:
+You can use [Fermi CLI](./cli.md) to automatize tasks from the command line such as:
 - Creating sub-accounts
 - Deploying contracts to them
 - Calling initialization methods